Welcome to the Jezzards Beveree Stadium

 Under the main stand, the Junior Beaver Tuck shop sell a wide variety of sweets and cold drinks for the younger fans, and will also serve hot drinks to the adults!
 The tuck shop is open all Saturday matchdays and some selected mid week fixtures.

-Hammonds Bar will open on all first team matchdays from about 1pm for Saturday matches and about 6pm for weekday ones; there is a good variety of beers, lagers and ciders on tap as well as spirits, bottled drinks and wines for you to choose from.
+Hammonds Bar will open on all first team matchdays from about 1pm for Saturday matches and about 6pm for evening fixtures; there is a good variety of beers, lagers and ciders on tap as well as spirits, bottled drinks and wines for you to choose from.
 Please note that for certain fixtures, alcohol will not be permitted outside the clubhouse.

 We have spaces in the ground reserved for wheelchair users, this is in front of the main stand and access to the ground is via the guests gate.
 If you need any assistance, please do ask one of our stewards, who will be very happy to assist.
 If you require a disabled car parking space, please get in touch with us before match day so we can make sure this is reserved for you.

-We would recommend therefore that, if you can, it's better to park away from the ground in Kingston, Hampton Court, or possibly Hounslow and travel to the ground by public transport, of which there is more than ample and there are regular buses that stop close to the ground.
+We would recommend therefore that, if you can, it's better to park away from the ground in Kingston, Hampton Court, Teddington and travel to the ground by public transport, there are regular buses that stop close to the ground.
 You can also get South Western Railways train services from London Waterloo, see below for details on planning your journey.
+If you use local buses please note these are operated by Transport for London and you will need an Oyster card or contactless payment card to board the bus.

 By Road, from the North and West